pananton/busrpc-spec/docs/busrpc.md

 * framework should provide tool for enforcing promoted API design (for example, as part of CI/CD pipeline) in third-party development process
 * promoted API design should be strict and complete to facilitate development of tools which can be used for all conforming implementations
 * underlying network protocol should be extensible and should support switching between binary (for higher throughoutput and lesser latency) and text (for human-readability) format

+# Message bus model

+One of the goals of the busrpc framework is to be applicable for a variety of message bus/queue/broker technologies.
+For this reason, busrpc specification relies on an abstract message bus model instead of any particular implementation like NATS or RabbitMQ.
+Note, that if message bus implementation violates this model, it probably can't be used along with busrpc framework.

+The message bus model provides two basic operations:
+1. `PUBLISH(topic, message, [replyTo])` - to send arbitrary `message` on a `topic`
+2. `SUBSCRIBE(topic)` - to listen for messages published on a `topic`

+*Topic* is essentially a sequence of characters used by the message bus to route messages from publisher to subscriber.
+On a closer look, it is a list of words separated by a special character `<sep>`.
+Most (if not all) message bus techonologies use dot as a separator, however described model does not require this (still dot will be used in the examples thorought this document for simplicity).

+Words constituiting a topic usually form a hierarchy, for example: `time.us`, `time.us.east`, `time.us.east.atlanta`.
+Abstract bus model supports the following wildcards which can be used in the `SUBSCRIBE` operation:
+* `<any1>` (usually `*`) - matches a single word, for example `time.<any1>.east` matches `time.us.east` and `time.eu.east`
+* `<anyN>` - matches 1 to many or 0 to many words, for example `time.us.<anyN>` matches `time.us.east`, `time.us.east.atlanta` and may or may not match `time.us` (makes no difference for busrpc specification)

+Note that core publish/subscribe mechanism implies one-way message flow (from publisher to subscriber).
+To enable request/response two-way message flow, `PUBLISH` operation can also be called with a `replyTo` parameter containing topic on which publisher expects to receive a response for his request.
+In that case subscriber will call `PUBLISH(replyTo, response)` after original request is handled.

 # Documentation commands